ke177409/Kara-Evans/Projects/Customer-Purchase-Analysis.md

 </p>

 * Products advertised should include items from the most popular departments for all user groups and regions (produce, dairy/eggs, and beverage).
-* The majority of customers are middle-aged, married, parents.
+* Most customers are middle-aged, married, parents.
 Married users had the highest proportion of high spenders whose average item price is $10 or more.
 <p align="center">
 <img src="images/crosstab_spending_family.png">
 <img src="images/parent_age_bar.png" width=395 height=395>
 </p>

-* Incorporate additonal measures to determine customer loyalty status such as average price and length of membership.
+* Incorporate additional measures to determine customer loyalty status such as average price and length of membership.

 ## The Learning Experience
 Learning a new programming language and applying it was a big learning curve during this project.
-I researched troubleshooting methods and consulted my mentor to understand how Python works in order to achieve my desired results.
+I researched troubleshooting methods and consulted my mentor to understand how Python works to achieve my desired results.
 Researching Matplotlib and Seaborn libraries to understand their syntaxes helped to modify my visualizations.
 Writing neat and well-documented Python scripts, creating new variables, and generating visuals became easier over time as I continued to practice and learned how to resolve the errors in my code.

 ## Datasets
 * **The Instacart Online Grocery Shopping Dataset 2017** [Data set].
 Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle.